 The Decision Point:

+Alzheimer’s Care Decisions have been confused by varied opinions along with an uncertain Dementia definition.
 When does an Alzheimer’s Disease patient’s decline reach a critical care decision point?
-Bruce’s views this to be when a patients reaches the point where they no longer can self-sustained Activities of Daily Living (ADL) and caregiving issues magnify to where care attention 24 hours a day, 365 days a year is needed.
-This is the switch from AD to the mental disorder syndrome of Dementia.
+Bruce’s posits this to be when a patients reaches the point where they no longer can self-sustained Activities of Daily Living (ADL) and caregiving issues magnify to where care attention 24 hours a day, 365 days a year is needed.
+This is the switch that changes AD care to the mental disorder syndrome of Dementia care.
 Different disorders take different forms but end up in need of constant care.
 Each mental disorder symptoms need assessment relative to the biological impact causing loss of the ability to sustain ADL.
 Care stakeholders face decisions.
 Denial of the situation is often a first decision.
 Lack of disease knowledge and/or realism become major detrimental contributing inputs.
 Apparent normal memory can be deceiving for non-AD disorders.

 As seniors reach the transition point to dependent lifestyle, there are various types of institutional care facilities, such as, Assisted Living, Skilled Nursing, Memory Centers, and Continual Care Communities (CCC).
 Finances and health play a role if choosing a facility.
 Quality of Care is a variable.
 If affordable, a CCC offers the best value and quality care.
-Most CCC offer independent living along with transfer, as needed, to all levels of care, including memory care (shown here) under one contract.
+Most CCC offer independent living along with transfer, as needed, to all levels of care under one contract, including memory care (shown here).

 In Home Health Care: